 This 2018 video by Cantore and TWC is longer but takes you inside a storm like you’ve never seen before with amazing graphics…

-Download and share some free topics from our IT’S A DISASTER book with tips about things to do before, during and after a storm:
+Download a free ebook portion of our IT’S A DISASTER book with tips about storms, kits and more.